Amber is a totally different way to buy electricity.

 So we want to make sure that you understand exactly what you can expect to pay.

-Where does the wholesale rate come from and how much does Amber cost?
+Where does the wholesale rate come from?

 With Amber we pass through the true wholesale cost of electricity (with no retail markup) - the true price for your usage that Amber (and other retailers) have to pay to provide you energy, including all generation, delivery, environmental and regulatory costs and fees.